Should I use MoneyGram for money transfers?

 We can say Moneygram shows good ethics by presenting a cost calculator on their website.
 It makes figuring out the exact costs easier than with other companies.
-It seems to be a more prominent feature with companies who have a remittance focus as the only other companies on the market showing that type of feature at the moment are Transferwise, Currencyfair, Azimo and World Remit (from the ones we have reviewed to this point).
+It seems to be a more prominent feature with companies who have a remittance focus as the only other companies on the market showing this type of feature at the moment are Wise (Transferwise), Currencyfair, Azimo, Western Union and World Remit (from the ones we have reviewed to this point).

 Fees & Exchange rates:

-If you check for remittance countries like Romania, the World Bank claims Moneygram is as much as x6 time more expensive than Transferwise and x4 times more expensive than Azimo (Which provide the same bank to cash and cash to cash services, respectively).
+If you check for remittance countries like Romania, the World Bank claims Moneygram is as much as twice as more expensive than Wise (Transferwise) but surprisingly the cheapest way to pay both 120GBP and 300GBP to RON (August 2021 tested) was WU.com, Moneygram’s direct competitor.

 Users may send up to $2,500 daily, using Moneygram’s online service. $9,999 is the limit for agent office transfers. $899 is the daily limit for Moneygram mobile app transfers.

 These are the limitations for private clients, but we presume there are no limitations for its corporate clients.

 If your aim is to save money, you should shop around and check alternatives, if they are available in your area.
-Moneygram has a lot more global reach than some of the relatively smaller competitors, so there might not be any cheaper alternatives; but based on the sampling we have conducted, there would cheaper alternatives when moving money from the UK, USA, the EU Australia and New Zealand for most destinations.
+Moneygram has a lot more global reach than some of the relatively smaller competitors, so there might not be any cheaper alternatives; but based on the sampling we have conducted, there would be cheaper alternatives when moving money from the UK, USA, the EU, Australia and New Zealand for most destinations.